Body Symphonies 300 Hour Yoga Teacher and Practitioner Training

 - attend classes

-- in the second part of the course start practising teaching a group of friends
+- in the second part of the course start practising teaching a group of friends/volunteers (insurance is organised for that purpose and it is paid separately by the course participant)

 - complete assignments given between modules